drewanderson17/TeamGarlicBread/CI-Python/A1_Frontend_Test_Cases_20119615_Daniel_Goldstein.md

 ----
 Mocking:
 * If user is registering:
-   * Create instance of new user in database via createNewUser(User) [POST] call
+   * Create instance of new user in database via backend.createNewUser(test_user) call
 * If user is logging in:
-   * Call backend.authenticateLogin
+   * Call backend.authenticateLogin(test_user)

 Actions:
 * Open /login
 * If user has account:
     * Capture text entered in the email field and store it in #email element
     * Capture text entered in the name field and store it in #name element
     * Capture text entered in the password field and store it in #password element
-    * Forward captured information to the back-end via a [POST] call
+    * Click login button and forward captured information to the back-end via the frontend.logIn [POST] call
-    * Click login button and see mocking for next steps
+    * See mocking for next steps
 * If user does not have an account:
     * Redirect to /register
     * Capture text entered in the email field and store it in #email element
     * Capture text entered in the name field and store it in #name element
-    * Capture text entered in the password field and store it in #password element after hashing
+    * Capture text entered in the password field and store it in #password
     * Ensure text entered in both password fields match (enter password, repeat password)
-    * Forward captured information to the back-end via a [POST] call
+    * Forward captured information to the back-end via the frontend.register [POST] call
-    * Click register button and then refer to mocking for next steps
+    * Click the register button and then refer to mocking for next steps

 ---
 ##### Test Case R3.02